-The types of all events are determined in advance, but a set of event types to which the element can react is formed in the dynamics of calculations (while carrying out this or other element action).
-A current set of the types of recognizable events is called status of the element.
-We consider that the status of the element is set as a particular attribute that coding the set of the types of events.
-Knowing the value of this attribute, one can always find all types of the events that the element can recognize.
-In the correctly constructed attributive representation opposite is truth too.
-If this condition fails, then it is deemed to have violated the integrity of the attributive representation of the element.
-Response to a joint event that is recognized by several elements is executed jointly and asynchronously.
+The types of all events are determined in advance, but a set of event types to which the element can react is 91 formed in the dynamics of calculations (while carrying out this or other element action).
+A current set of the 92 types of recognizable events is called status of the element.
+We consider that the status of the element is set 93 as a particular attribute that coding the set of the types of events.
+Knowing the value of this attribute, one 94 can always find all types of the events that the element can recognize.
+In the correctly constructed attributive 95 representation opposite is truth too.
+If this condition fails, then it is deemed to have violated the integrity of 96 the attributive representation of the element.
+Response to a joint event that is recognized by several elements 97 98 is executed jointly and asynchronously.
 This allows demarcating parallel execution of actions.
 They execute as usual parallel processes in own threads.
-Processes management of threads uses conventional means.
-They coordinate several reactions of elements.
-Following Hoare [9], we consider that the recognition of an event is an instant action, but in the reaction execution, it is possible that other events may occur to
+P rocesses management of threads uses conventional means.
+They 99 100 coordinate several reactions of elements.
+Following Hoare [9], we consider that the recognition of an event is an 101 instant action, but in the reaction execution, it is possible that other events may occur to which the element 102 should respond.

 In the event-driven mechanism we can define a protocol of element behavior as a sequence of triples: (<element status>, <event to which it responds>, <element reaction>).
 In such a notion, we define the behavior of the model system as a collection of all protocols of elements glued on the joint recognized events.
 This set determines a partial order on all the events occurred, where each included protocol is a linear chain.
-It is natural to consider a protocol of an element (more precisely, a sequence of its events) as element local time.
+It is natural to consider 107 a protocol of an element (more precisely, a sequence of its events) as element local time.
 In this case, we offer the mentioned partial order on all events to consider as a correctly determined global time of the model system.
-Here, by correctness we mean the most accurate information which the element should respond.